Pkcnick/Tensorflow_keras/README.md

-# I have used quantum machine learning to predict stock market, using tensorflow and keras library.
+# I used quantum machine learning to predict stock market, using tensorflow and keras library.